Take a deep breath. Hold it. And tug.

 …your blood glucose levels increase.
 Your pancreas recognizes this increase and produces insulin, an enzyme that removes excess blood glucose, stabilizing it.
 Depending on how much glucose there is, your body can react in one of three ways:

-1. Use the glucose as an immediate energy source (like if you need to run, literally, run to the grocery store)
+1. Use the glucose as an immediate energy source (like if you need

 2. Convert glucose to glycogen and store it in the liver and muscles—when glucose is in excess of an immediate need